goderich/scripts/README.md

 ## hbar

 A small Haskell script that checks the battery level and sends it to stdout.
 Meant to be used with a status bar.

+## csv-praat

+A Haskell script to convert CSV files in the format (begin-time, end-time, text) to Praat TextGrid files.
+I used this with [Parlatype](http://gkarsay.github.io/parlatype/), so the parser is aimed at Parlatype-style timestamps.